-\tableDataset \tableStep We study the influence of the number of denoising steps during inference.
-As shown in Tab.~\ref{tab:ablation_step}, the model achieves optimal performance around steps equal to 5.
-Compared to the video generation task, where a larger denoising step usually produces a more detailed generated video, 4D reconstruction is a more deterministic task, which requires fewer steps.
-Similar phenomena are also observed in \cite{hu25depthcrafter}, which utilize a video generator for the video depth estimation task.
+We study the influence of the number of denoising steps during inference.
+As shown in \cref{tab:ablation_step}, the model achieves optimal performance after around 5 steps.
+Compared to the video generation task, where a larger number of denoising steps usually produces a more detailed generated video, 4D reconstruction is a more deterministic task, which requires fewer steps.
+Similar phenomena are also observed in~\cite{hu25depthcrafter}, which uses a video generator for video depth estimation.

-\subsection{Ablation study for fine-tuned point map VAE}
+\subsection{Ablation Study for Fine-Tuned Point Map VAE}